KohanTorabi/webrtc-react/README.md

-# WebRTC Chat
+# WebRTC React

-WebRTC Chat is a simple video chat application built using WebRTC technology.
+WebRTC React is a simple video chat application built using WebRTC technology.
 It allows users to have real-time video communication and exchange chat messages with each other.

 ## Features